jia-von/part-time-studies/Communication/marketing/naco_workshop.md

 # Workshop 1
+Note:
-Note: Angelo Del Duca is the shadow *leader* for NACO.
+- Angelo Del Duca is the shadow *leader* for NACO.
 TODO: Potentially ivnestigate his background.
+- Frank Auddino is not good at Term Sheets

 Links:
 - [Investor Readiness](https://investorreadiness.ca/)